What is uterine cancer?

 What does the endometrium do?

 A hormone called estrogen causes the endometrium to thicken in case of pregnancy.
-If no pregnancy occurs, the body produces less estrogen and more progesterone, a different hormone.
+If no pregnancy occurs, your body produces less estrogen and more progesterone, a different hormone.
 When that happens, the endometrial lining sheds.
 That’s when periods take place.

 Who’s at risk for uterine cancer?